 This chart shows the difference between the 90th percentile and the 10th percentile salary in California and North Dakota.

-These data indicate if a nurse is looking for an instant increase in salary, she should consider moving to one of these higher paying states.
-If moving isn’t an option, even considering a short term position in one of the top paying states could immediately provide income well above what she might expect to receive in one of the lower paying states.
+These data indicate if a nurse is looking for an instant increase in salary, they should consider moving to one of these higher paying states.
 Be sure to see where your state ranks on the list of the highest paying states for nurses to see whether you should consider this option.

 Years of experience as a nurse